brian-dev/notes_api/README.md

 ```
 python repo_cli.py
 Select the Python API option
-cd python_api
+cd notes_api
 pytest
 ```

 ### The _python repo_cli.py_ command
 This command opens a CLI that presents a list of automation projects that are available to clone in to the core automation framework.
 This repo is labeled Python API, which corresponds to the GitHub repository name of the automation project.
-Selecting this option, the python_api project repository is cloned as a subdirectory of the core python automation framework.
+Selecting this option, the notes_api project repository is cloned as a subdirectory of the core python automation framework.

-### The _cd python_api_ command
+### The _cd notes_api_ command
 Changes the active working directory to the automation project directory.
 Once here, the project behaves much like any other standalone project using source control.